Simple, fresh ingredients combine to make my family’s favorite Homemade Pizza Margherita! So easy to make and impossible to resist.

 - Extra virgin olive oil

-- Place pizza stone into oven and preheat to 450º.
+- Place pizza stone into the oven and preheat to 500º.
+Doing this 30-60 minutes in advance will get the stone properly heated.

-- Punch dough down and divide dough in half (freeze half for use later).
-Pat out dough into a large circle onto parchment paper, top with tomatoes, cheese, then season with salt, pepper and basil strips.
+- Pat out the dough into a large circle, about 12 inches in diameter, onto parchment paper, Repeat with the second ball of dough if desired.
+Top with tomatoes, cheese, then season with salt, pepper, and basil strips.
 Drizzle with olive oil.
-Using pizza peel, slide pizza and parchment onto pizza stone.
-Bake about 15 minutes or till crust is brown and cheese is bubbly.
+Using a pizza peel, slide pizza, and parchment onto the pizza stone.
+Bake about 12 minutes or till crust is brown and cheese is bubbly.